 The key factor governing audit requirements is the number of eligible participants.
 Plans with fewer than 100 eligible participants (including all those who are eligible to participate, whether they choose to do so or not, as well as current and future beneficiaries) have no obligation to undergo an audit.
 That’s not to say that an audit isn’t a good idea to ensure the integrity of the plan; a regular audit is often advisable even in the absence of the legal requirement to perform one.

-Rather than completing a formal audit, companies with small benefit plans can fulfill their legal requirements by filing Form 5500 accompanied by Schedule I in place of Schedule H (which larger plans will complete), Form 5500-SF (for plans with assets of a readily determined market value and that hold no employer securities), Form 5500-EZ (for single-member plans that exclusively cover the plan owner).
+Rather than completing a formal audit, companies with small benefit plans can fulfill their legal requirements by filing Form 5500 accompanied by Schedule I in place of Schedule H (which larger plans will complete), Form 5500-SF (for plans with assets of a readily determined market value and that hold no employer securities), and Form 5500-EZ (for single-member plans that exclusively cover the plan owner).
 Single-member or solo 401(k) plans with a value less than $250,000 are exempt from filing at all.

 Benefit plans with 100 or more participants are subject to the annual audit requirement, with the audit report submitted along with Form 5500 and the appropriate schedules.
 However, there are numerous situations where even a plan of this size may be exempted from the audit requirement.
 A benefits plan audit specialist can help you determine if your situation falls into one of these categories.